fhirpack/fhirpack/CONTRIBUTING.rst

 references or FHIR-ID strings as input.
 Alternatively, the methods can operate on a ``Frame`` object according to the `mixin <https://www.pythontutorial.net/python-oop/python-mixin/>`_ pattern.
 In this case, no other input is expected.
-All extraction methods return ``Frame`` objects which can be used by the Transformer for data manipulation or loader for uploading.
+All extraction methods return ``Frame`` objects which can be used by the Transformer for data manipulation or Loader for uploading.

 You can use Jupyter, JupyterLab or VSCode's Jupyter Plugin to use and improve ``usage.py`` and ``samples.py``.
 However, keep in mind to not upload notebook outputs as they bloat the files and